Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     Taipy will use the 1st row in the Excel file as the header.
 By default, _has_header_ is `True`.

 -   The _sheet_name_ parameter represents which specific sheet in the Excel file to read.
-If _sheet_name_ is provided with a list of sheet names, it will return a dictionary with the key being the sheet name and the value being the data of the corresponding sheet.
-If a string is provided, data node will read only the data of the corresponding sheet.
-The default value of _sheet_name_ is "Sheet1".
+If _sheet_name_ is provided with a list of sheet names, the data node will return a dictionary with the key being the sheet name and the value being the data of the corresponding sheet.
+If a string is provided, the data node will read only the data of the corresponding sheet.
+The default value of _sheet_name_ is None and the data node will return all sheets in the provided Excel file when reading it.

 -   When the _exposed_type_ is given as parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the Excel file to a numpy array.
 If the provided value is a custom class, data node will